augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 1. `git clone https://github.com/joemenke/okvis && cd okvis`
 Note that this is a modified version of Okvis.

-2. Build with CMake and install
+2. Build with CMake and install.

-3. Verify Okvis+ by running the demo application
+3. Verify Okvis+ by running the demo application.
 You will find a demo application in okvis_apps.
 It can process datasets in the ASL/ETH format. https://github.com/ceres-solver/ceres-solver/releases/tag/1.14.0 In order to run a minimal working example, follow the steps below:

 1. Download a dataset of your choice from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
 Assuming you downloaded MH_01_easy/.
 You will find a corresponding calibration / estimator configuration in the config folder.

+2. Turn on BUILD_APPS in the CMakeLists.txt of okvis+.
+`option (BUILD_APPS "Builds a demo app (which requires boost)" On`

-2. Run the app as
+3. Run the app as
  `./okvis_app_synchronous path/to/okvis/config/config_fpga_p2_euroc.yaml path/to/mav0/`

 ### Installing librealsense2